Clavus laetus

 Clavus laetus is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 This species is also mentioned as Clavus laetus.

 Description

 The size of an adult shell varies between 8 mm and 20 mm.

 The smooth shell is polished.
 The whorls show a strongly tuberculated shoulder.
 The body whorl shows a second inferior row of small, sometimes obsolete tubercles.
-The shell is white, banded with brown, the band often more or less interrupted.
+The shell is white, banded with brown, and the band is often more or less interrupted.

 Distribution

 This species occurs in the demersal zone of the tropical Indo-Pacific off New Guinea, New Caledonia, the Strait of Macassar, Indonesia, the Solomons and the Philippines; also off Australia (Northern Territory, Queensland, Western Australia).